canonical/platform-engineering-docs/documentation/contribute-to-docs.md

 name when you add the document to the appropriate table of contents in the directory's `index` file.

-You must add your document to the table of contents of the `index` page in the directory where your document will live!
+Every new page must be referenced in a `toctree` directive.
+After you've chosen the best location for your document, add the title of your document to the `toctree` of the `index` file in the same directory.

 ## Preview and test